 - Your site can be deleted by WordPress.com if it violates their terms of service.

-- A “Powered by WordPress.com” link remains visible on your site unless you opt for the Creator plan.
+- A “Powered by WordPress.com” link remains visible on your site unless you upgrade your plan.

 - Support is not available on the Free plan.
-Email support is available on the Starter plan and above.
-Live chat support is available on the Explorer plan and above.
+Email support is available on the Personal plan and above.
+24/7 support is available on the Business plan and above.

-- Selling products on your site requires an upgrade to the Creator plan.
+- Selling products on your site without limitations requires an upgrade to the Commerce plan.

 The differences between WordPress.org vs WordPress.com – a table comparison